rickyb0420/pdsnd_github/README.md

 Explore Bikeshare Data

 ### Description
-The oroject explores bikeshare data in three big cities accross USA to evaluate trends in data.
+The project explores bikeshare data in three big cities across USA to evaluate trends in data and give analsyst a clear understanding of popular start and end points throughout the city

 ### Files used
 chicago.csv